Occoquan could become a designated arts hub

 “The town of Occoquan, the Workhouse Arts Foundation, and the Northern Virginia Regional Park Authority [Occoquan Regional Park].
 These three localities worked with the General Assembly to create the enabling legislation,” stated Andeson in an email.

 The arts designation would create a better sense of place, and allow the organizations and local governments involved better work together to promote cultural and historical attractions.
+The small town on the banks of the Occoquan River is well known for its annual spring and fall craft shows, and the neighboring Workhouse Arts Center is building a reputation for its festivals and events.

 There’s also the opportunity for tax incentives contained in the new law.